 So this was what her pleading and begging, her answer to everything had amounted to.

 She'd felt it before, growing slowly day after day as the war raged on and she'd begged her father to change his mind and do this one thing for her, to summon the man that made him so nervous he didn't want to hear or even say the name.
 Now it was finally done.
-Her father had finally given in when the walls were breached.
+Her father had finally given in when the death and destruction became too much and they were left with little other choice.
 Now the wizard she'd read about in her books had received their request for help...and she really wasn't sure if she hoped he would come or not.

 It was dire.
 She knew it was from the reports she was hearing.
 The years this war had cost them had finally taken their toll and now they had reached the end of their rope, their options were gone, the resources dried up, and now all it seemed they could do was await the arrival of their last hope...their only hope.
 The tension was so thick in the room it was hard to breathe, probably because after all she'd read she wasn't sure if "hope" was the word their savior would inspire in others.
 From what she'd read, "fear" was probably more accurate.